ggercek/image_compare/README.rst

         * In a simplistic manner, to test similarity methods 4 original images compared against each other.
         * Definition of different images heavily depend on application and context.
-Colors, composition and other aspects should be taken into consideration, but such details require a more in-depth research and prototyping, and it is outside scope of this technical challenge.
+Colors, composition and other aspects should be taken into consideration, but such details require a more in-depth research and prototyping, and it is outside the scope of this technical challenge.
         * As the definition of difference is not clear in the technical challenge document, I decided to add multiple similarity functions, to deal with the unknown data sets.
     * **Results**